 Search the Collection

-James Bryce, 1st Viscount Bryce (1838-1922), Jurist, historian and politician, MP for Tower Hamlets and Aberdeen South
+James Bryce, 1st Viscount Bryce (1838-1922), Jurist, historian and Liberal politician; MP for Tower Hamlets and Aberdeen South

 A Fellow at Oxford University, Bryce came to prominence as a historian through his 1864 work The Holy Roman Empire.
 His Essays on Reform was hugely successful, running through sixty-five editions by 1958.
 He was called to the Bar in 1867 and practised law in London for a few years, before returning to Oxford as Regius Professor of Civil Law.
 An ardent Liberal, he was elected to parliament in 1880 where he served in a number of senior posts including President of the Board of Trade.
 In 1905 the Liberals were re-elected after a decade in opposition.
 Bryce was made Chief Secretary for Ireland and swiftly thereafter was appointed British Ambassador to the United States of America.